omni-us/pagexml/doc/PageXML-API.md

 * `xml_string` The XML content.

 #### `public void `[`loadImage`](#class_page_x_m_l_1acc541aed93c06fdfeec29ad217f217a8)`(int pagenum,const char * fname,const bool resize_coords,int density)`

-Loads an image for a Page in the XML.

-#### Parameters
-* `pagenum` The number of the page for which to load the image.

-* `fname` File name of the image to read, overriding the one in the XML.

-* `resize_coords` If image size differs, resize page XML coordinates.

-* `density` Load the image at the given density, resizing the page coordinates if required.

 #### `public void `[`loadImage`](#class_page_x_m_l_1a74593bb0b4ca5e266dfc5650ca5009d0)`(`[`xmlNodePt`](#_page_x_m_l_8h_1af218c64e915cb44ddde63d5f20078a80)` node,const char * fname,const bool resize_coords,int density)`